Fredrik Henrik af Chapman: In Swedish service

 By closely examining drawings of ships with known good sailing qualities Chapman realized that the framework should be divided in a certain progression.
-The frames should decrease from the place of greatest width in the same relation as the ordinates 0, 1, 2, 3, 4 etc (pictured), where the arc ABC is a parabola, AD is the axis and A is the vertex (the "peak").
+The frames should decrease from the place of greatest width in the same relation as the ordinates 0, 1, 2, 3, 4 etc. (pictured), where the arc ABC is a parabola, AD is the axis and A is the vertex (the "peak").
 This construction method is called the "parabola method".
 Chapman also introduced the so called "relaxation method", but preferred the former himself.

 At Sveaborg, Chapman supervised and led the construction and expansion of the naval yards, including cranes, docks and various buildings.
 He moved to Stockholm in 1764, but remained in charge of the design of vessels for the archipelago fleet.
 He was also made a part of a commission that was to propose improvements on the expansion of the high seas navy.
 Its final report was presented in 1764 and recommended new designs for standardized ships of the line ranging from 50 to 70 guns.
 The report represented the ideals of a new school of shipwrights that favored scientific methods and the use of theoretical models at all stages in ship design, a view that was in conflict with the old school, which favored slow evolution based on practical experimentation.
 The old school, represented most prominently by Gilbert Sheldon, came into conflict with the new ideas, but lost the debate when the Board of the Admiralty favored the findings of the commission at the Riksdag in March 1769 and put Chapman in charge of designing the navy's new warships.

 Djurgården yard

 Chapman acquired a share in a shipyard at Djurgården in Stockholm in 1768.
 A conglomerate of the Åkers gun foundry and owners of the Swedish East India Company provided the capital, while Chapman was to contribute his technical skills and experience with shipbuilding.
-The same year he moved into a newly built house in Djurgården with his nephew Larg Bogeman and his former housekeeper Elisabeth Lindborg, with whom he had a daughter and son.
+The same year he moved into a newly built house in Djurgården with his nephew Lars Bogeman and his former housekeeper Elisabeth Lindborg, with whom he had a daughter and son.
 Chapman constructed a new type of saw mill for the Djurgården yard that replaced the traditional "saw pit" with a circular blade at the center of an octagonal building.
 A system of chains and pulleys pulled lengths of timber towards the saw, which could receive them from eight different directions.

 The Djurgården yard produced several of Chapman's own designs that were successful, including cats, barques and East Indiamen in 1767-79.
 Some of the latter were named in honor of King Gustav and were launched in the presence of the royal family.
 This included praise from Carl Michael Bellman, one of Sweden's most popular composers and at the time a favorite of the court.
 The yard constructed merchant vessels as well as warships under contract from the military.
 During Chapman's time at the yard over 50 vessels of various sizes were constructed, including the first so-called archipelago frigates, the udemas, pojamas and turumas.